BIOGRAPHICAL INFORMATION

 • How to get a Private Letter Ruling - Ten Commandments of the Letter Ruling Process, The Journal of Gift Planning, 3rd Quarter, 1998.

-• Is the Personal Trust Business Missing Opportunities in Planned Giving?
-Co-Author, American Bankers Association Journal, 1994.
+• Is the Personal Trust Business Missing Opportunities in Planned Giving?, Co-Author, American Bankers Association Journal, 1994.

-• 1986 Maryland Tax Legislation, Co-Author, The Maryland Bar Journal, Sept. & Oct., 1986.
+• 1986 Maryland Tax Legislation, Co-Author, The Maryland Bar Journal, September & October, 1986.

-• 1985 Supplement -Corporation Income Tax, Maryland Taxes, Co-Author, MICPEL, 1985.
+• 1985 Supplement - Corporation Income Tax, Maryland Taxes, Co-Author, MICPEL, 1985.

 GOVERNMENT TAX ACTIVITY